Skip to content

 Ashley Kalagian Blunt

 Ashley Kalagian Blunt is the number one bestselling author of Dark Mode, which was released in multiple territories and languages and shortlisted for the 2024 Ned Kelly Award for Best Crime Novel, the ABIA General Fiction Book of the Year and the Danger Award for Best Crime Debut.
-Her earlier books include How to Be Australian, a memoir, and My…
+Ashley co-hosts James and Ashley Stay at Home, a…

 Cathy Vallance